patroashish/InsightServers/README.md

 The server code is written as C# projects and can be easily run on both Linux or Windows platforms.
 The server uses MySQL as the backend for storing the collected statistics.

 1. Before building and running the server, you'll have to create the MySQL database and tables used by the Insight server.
-Execute the following command using the 'setup_insightserver_db.sql' file.
+First create the 'insight_stats' database and then execute the command below using the 'setup_insightserver_db.sql' file.

+        mysql -u <mysql_username> -p<mysql_password> -e "create database insight_stats";
         mysql -u <mysql_username> -p<mysql_password> insight_stats < setup_insightserver_db.sql

 2. Update the following variables in the 'InsightMainServer/InsightMainServer/Constants.cs' and 'PingServer/PingServerApplication/Constants.cs' files corresponding to your MySQL server configuration.